http4k/http4k/src/docs/guide/tutorials/your_first_http4k_app/index.md

 3. `Request` and `Response` objects are immutable data classes, and can therefore be compared safely in tests.

 #### Step 8
 Let's package our app into a runnable Application.
-From the IDE or command line, run `./gradlew distZip`.
+From the IDE run  the `distZip` task.
 This will create an standard application ZIP file with scripts to run the app and deposit it in the `build/distributions` directory.
+You'll find the task in the `Gradle` tab under: `HelloWorld -> Tasks -> Dstribution -> distZip`.

 #### Congratulations!
 You have successfully: